Yash-Singh1/codemirror-mode-randomgen/README.md

 ## Requirements

 You must have `CodeMirror` installed.
 Before importing this package, import CodeMirror's `mode/simple` addon.
+If the `mode/overlay` addon and the `xml` mode is imported, then the XML in elements will also be highlighted.

 ## Usage